MarcoSelvatici/Blue/ms8817/README-MS8817.md

 Hindley Milner type checker, which is listed among the stretch goals in our initial project plan.

+Note: the folder also contains a basic test library, that can be resused to test different modules.
+This will hopefully be used to test their code by the other team memebers in the second part of the project.

 ## Parser

 My implementation uses parser combinators.
 Just two of them are needed: